Red Jacket (film)

 Red Jacket is a 1998 documentary film about the life of the world's best-selling artist, Vladimir Tretchikoff.
 The film was produced by Technitronics and televised by the SABC.

 Synopsis

-The documentary charts the life of Tretchikoff, featuring contributions with public figures and Tretchikoff himself.
-The documentary is titled Red Jacket, Tretchikoff memorably recalled his war-time lover and muse, Lenka, wearing a red jacket when first meeting her.
+The documentary charts the life of Tretchikoff, featuring contributions from public figures and Tretchikoff himself.
+The documentary is titled Red Jacket, Tretchikoff memorably recalled his war-time lover and muse, Lenka, wearing a red jacket when he first meet her.
 She would later pose as the model in his painting titled Red Jacket.

 Production

 The documentary was researched, produced, and directed by Yvonne du Toit under the auspices of Technitronics.
 Several of the contributors held a history with Tretchikoff.